 Mail the completed form to the Classification Department of the inmate's current location using the prison lookup tool.
 Alternatively, the intending visitor may submit this form by email to the facility email address.
 The FDC typically uses the following format for facility email addresses: visitapp(facility)@fdc.myflorida.com.
 For example, the Apalachee Correctional Institution will have the following email address for visitation form submission: firstname.lastname@example.org, while the corresponding address for the South Florida Reception Center email will be email@example.com.
 Use the following email addresses for Florida private prisons:

 - Moore Haven Correctional Facility - email@example.com

 - South Bay Correctional Facility - firstname.lastname@example.org

-For FDC rules about what to wear, what to bring, and what to expect during visitations, check the Visitor Information page of its website.
-You can visit inmates in a Florida prison during the following holidays:
+For FDC rules about what to wear, what to bring, and what to expect during visitations, check the visitor information page of its website.
+The public can visit inmates in a Florida prison during the following holidays:

 - New Year's Day

 - Birthday of Martin Luther King, Jr. (Third Monday in January)

 - Labor Day

 - Friday after Thanksgiving